jupyterhub/the-littlest-jupyterhub/docs/install/amazon.rst

       :alt: Click launch instance

    This will start the 'launch instance wizard' process.
-This lets you customize the kind of server you want, the resources it will have & what it'll be called.
+This lets you customize the kind of server you want, the resources it will have and its name.

 #.
 On the page **Step 1: Choose an Amazon Machine Image (AMI)** you are going
-   to pick the base image your remote server machine will have.
-The view will default to the 'Quick-start' tab selected and just a few down the page, select **Ubuntu Server 18.04 LTS (HVM), SSD Volume Type - ami-0ac019f4fcb7cb7e6**.
+   to pick the base image your remote server will have.
+The view will default to the 'Quick-start' tab selected and just a few down the page, select **Ubuntu Server 18.04 LTS (HVM), SSD Volume Type - ami-XXXXXXXXXXXXXXXXX**.

    .. image:: ../images/providers/amazon/select_ubuntu_18.png
       :alt: Click Ubuntu server 18.04

-   The `ami` alpha-numeric at the end references the specific Amazon machine image.
-It may be different as Amazon updates these routinely.
+   The `ami` alpha-numeric at the end references the specific Amazon machine image, ignore this as Amazon updates them routinely.
 The **Ubuntu Server 18.04 LTS (HVM)** is the important part.